dpage/ml-experiments/time_series/README.md

 based on that data. *activity.csv* was created by logging the number of rows in *pg_stat_activity* on a PostgreSQL server every five minutes, whilst a workload generator was running against the system, simulating user activity.

+## arima-tsp.py

+This tests predictions using (S)ARIMA functionality provided by the pmdarima Python library.

+## prophet-tsp.py

+This tests predictions using Facebook's Prophet Python library.